 Light Your Fire Habanero Hot Sauce

 Cooking peppers reduces their heat, as capsaicin is a volatile oil.
-To maintain the heat in our habaneros, we will "ceviche" them with vinegar and lime juice.
+To maintain the heat in our habaneros, we will use the ceviche technique with vinegar and lime juice.
 By this, I mean that the acids in the vinegar and lime juice will help reduce any microorganisms in your pepper puree without having to cook the peppers.
 This technique will also help your sauce last longer in the refrigerator.

 Habaneros can be up to 140 times hotter than jalapeños, so use care when handling these babies.
 Fortunately, this recipe does not call for any chopping of the peppers, so I don't typically worry about gloves.